Are Google AI Overviews reducing traffic to my website?

 This question sits within our broader service framework.
 For a comprehensive understanding, visit the parent page.

-View Google AI Overviews Visibility →Published by Rank4AI · Last reviewed February 2026
+View Google AI Overviews Visibility →Published by Rank4AI · Last reviewed March 2026

 AI search systems evolve continuously.
 The information on this page reflects our understanding at the time of writing and is reviewed regularly.
 Recommendations may change as AI platforms update their interpretation and citation behaviour.